-Complainants may withdraw their complaints at any time prior to the start of an ethics hearing.
-If a complaint is withdrawn by the complainant after the Grievance Committee determines the complaint requires a hearing, it will be referred back to the Grievance Committee to determine whether a potential violation of the public trust (as defined in Article IV, Section 2 of the National Association's Bylaws) may have occurred.
+Complainants may withdraw their complaints at any time prior to adjournment of the ethics hearing.
+However, if complainant withdraws the complaint after transmission of the Grievance Committee's decision to forward the complaint to a hearing and prior to adjournment of the ethics hearing, the complainant may not resubmit the complaint on the same matter.
+If complainant withdraws the complaint before transmission of the Grievance Committee's decision to forward the complaint to a hearing, the complainant may resubmit the complaint on the same matter so long as it is filed within the 180-day filing deadline as defined in this Manual.
+If a complaint is withdrawn by the complainant after the Grievance Committee determines the complaint requires a hearing, it will be referred back to the Grievance Committee to determine whether a potential violation of the public trust (as defined in Article IV, Section 2 of the National Association's

+Bylaws) may have occurred.
 Only where the Grievance Committee determines a potential violation of the public trust may have occurred may the Grievance Committee proceed as the complainant.
-A complaint so withdrawn shall not be deemed a final determination on the merits.
-(Amended 5/04)
+(Amended 5/16)